Wicklets/WickBrush/README.md

 # Quick Start

 ## Basic Brush
-To create a brush, you make an instance of the WickBrush class, which requires a HTML Canvas to draw on:
+To create a brush, you make an instance of the WickBrush class, which requires an HTML Canvas to draw on:

 ```javascript
 let brush = new WickBrush({